-Our principal aim, in all of our efforts with regard to the displays in our extensive museum and our many educational and research activities, is to excite informed interest in the development of the Scottish commercial fishing industry among people of all ages in and beyond Scotland.
-The core story that we have to tell is the history of how, through a constant process of innovation, the Scottish fisheries became such an important part of the lives of so many Scots.
+The museum aims to excite informed interest in the development of the Scottish commercial fishing industry.
+It shares the history of how, through a constant process of innovation, the Scottish fisheries became such an important part of the lives of so many Scots.

 Our collections are truly inspiring.
 They permit us to exhibit wonderful examples of historic fishing boats and gear.
 They help us to illustrate the geography and social structures of our fishing communities.
 They allow us to honour their ways of life, skills, customs, dress, creativity and resilience, and to improve understanding of the various external circumstances, environmental, technological, political and commercial, which had and still continue to have such an impact upon them.